Canada leads the top potash countries by production, but what are the other major producers? This list outlines the top 10.

 Leading the list of the top potash countries by production is Canada.
 The nation is the world’s largest potash producer, with potash production growing by 200,000 MT in 2021 over 2020 production levels.

 Nutrien (TSX:NTR,NYSE:NTR), the world’s largest potash company, is based in the Canadian prairie province of Saskatchewan.
-The company is the result of a 2018 merger between two crop nutrient companies, Potash Corporation of Saskatchewan and Agrium.
-The merger has created “a global agricultural giant” now valued at more than US$65 billion.
+It was born from a 2018 merger between two crop nutrient companies, Potash Corporation of Saskatchewan and Agrium.
+The deal created “a global agricultural giant” now valued at more than US$65 billion.

 Mine production: 9 million MT